history of the kitchen house

 The collaboration began between community professionals and key educators to create a Nutritional Science Lab at Orlando Junior Academy, located across the street from what is now the Emeril Lagasse Foundation Kitchen House & Culinary Garden.
 As the program blossomed, an Advisory Committee formed.
 This led to the creation of Edible Education Experience as an independent 501(c)(3) with its own leadership, facility and programming.

-Through a 2013 capital campaign, OJA donated the property and, after a visit by celebrity chef Emeril Lagasse, the Emeril Lagasse Foundation pledged a $250,000 grant to build the Emeril Lagasse Kitchen House & Culinary Garden.
-AdventHealth for Children (then named Florida Hospital for Children) joined the campaign along with in-kind donations.
-Later, President/CEO of AdventHealth’s Central Florida Region, Daryl Tol, pledged another $250,000 to the project, netting a fully funded capital project.
+Through a 2013 capital campaign, OJA donated the property and, after a visit by celebrity chef Emeril Lagasse, the Emeril Lagasse Foundation pledged a $250,000 grant to build the Emeril Lagasse Foundation Kitchen House & Culinary Garden.
+AdventHealth for Children, a nationally recognized pediatric hospital and care network, joined the campaign, donating $450,000 as part of its commitment to the belief that good nutrition is paramount to good health and that teaching our children about the importance of healthy eating will bring wholeness to the entire community.
 In 2014, Edible Education Experience, alongside Chef Lagasse and other community leaders, held a ceremonial ground-breaking.
 The design and permitting process commenced.

 The Emeril Lagasse Foundation Kitchen House & Culinary Garden opened in April 2017.
 In 2025, Edible Education Experience became The Kitchen House.